 College Credit Plus

-The College Credit Plus (CCP) Program at Cincinnati State gives students in grades 7 through 12 the opportunity to earn college credit at little to no cost prior to graduating from high school.
-The program promotes rigorous academic pursuits and provides a variety of options for eligible college-ready high school students to get an early start toward completing a college degree.
+The College Credit Plus (CCP) program at Cincinnati State gives students in grades 7 through 12 the opportunity to earn college credit at little to no cost prior to graduating from high school.
+The program promotes rigorous academic pursuits and provides a variety of options for eligible college-ready students to get an early start toward completing a college degree.

 Qualified students may take college courses:

 - In the high school classroom, taught by a high school teacher who has been approved to teach the college course

-- At any Cincinnati State campus location, taught by Cincinnati State faculty
+- At any Cincinnati State campus or designated high school location, taught by Cincinnati State faculty

 - Online, taught by Cincinnati State faculty

-College courses taken as a CCP student result in both college credit at Cincinnati State as well as high school credit applicable toward high school graduation.
+College courses taken as a CCP student earn college credit at Cincinnati State as well as high school credit applicable toward high school graduation.
 Upon graduation from high school, students can continue their education at Cincinnati State to complete an associate's degree or certificate program, or transfer college credits earned to another college or university.